Tested by NexraGear Tech Team | Last Updated: May 2026

 Can I use my Gen 3 sizing kit for Gen 4?

 No. The sizing kits are model-specific.
 Gen 4’s internal sensor architecture requires different dimensions.
-Reddit users who ignored this reported 30–40% return rates for wrong size.
+Users who ignored this reported 30–40% return rates for wrong size.
+Always order the correct generation’s sizing kit.

 Which finger is best for Oura Ring?